 Date Picker Poll

 The date picker poll is used when the presenter requires the audience to give a specific date as their answer.
 The format of the date picker poll is similar to the free text poll.
+Date picker displays to the audience in a way that helps standardize a date format for all attendees, making it especially helpful for international audiences.

 To add a date picker poll, select Date Picker from the drop-down menu and type in your question.